top of page

 Her research areas of interest include exploring moral distress and the role of ethics education as part of preventative ethics.

-Fundraising Officer: Open
+Fundraising Officer: Valentin Kravtchenko

 Diversity Officer: Moji Adurogbangba